-Parsley / Chives / Basil: These are the herbs I had available, but you can combine a mix of green leafy herbs such as parsley, basil, dill or whatever you have on hand.
+Parsley / Chives / Basil: These are the herbs I had available, but you can combine a mix of leafy herbs with whatever you have on hand.

 Greek yoghurt: Substituting the mayonnaise with full-fat Greek yoghurt adds creaminess with a slight tang.
 Plus, it is a healthier alternative.

 Garlic: To dial up the herby flavours, add fresh garlic to give the dressing a good punch.